For those familiar with traditional frisbees, transitioning to disc golf can be very frustrating because most disc golf discs just don’t fly straight.

 What makes golf discs fly straight?

-Fairway drivers can fly mostly straight, if they are understable enough and thrown correctly.
+Fairway drivers can fly mostly straight if they are understable enough and thrown correctly.
 In order to fly straight, fairway drivers must be released with a hyzer-flip throw.
-If thrown flat, an understable fairway driver will turn off to the right with a rhbh throw.
-But, when thrown at a hyzer release, instead of turning to the right the high speed turn flipping motion flips the disc to flat and it is able to glide straight until the end of the flight.
+If thrown flat, an understable fairway driver will turn off to the right with an rhbh throw.
+But, when thrown at a hyzer release, instead of turning to the right the high-speed turn flipping motion flips the disc to flat and it is able to glide straight until the end of the flight.
 If thrown low enough, the disc will have only minimal fade as it slows to a stalling stop.

 Due to the law of physics, distance drivers are almost impossible to keep completely straight.
 A distance driver in disc golf will always fade at the end of the flight, especially for beginners.